MicrochipTech/PIC32CXBZ2_WBZ45xH_ZIGBEE_CI_E_PAPER_DISPLAY/README.md

 ![Wolfcrypt library](docs/Wolfcrypt_library.png)

-**Step 6** - From Device resources, go to Harmony->Peripherals->SERCOM and selct SERCOM2.
+**Step 6** - From Device resources, go to Harmony->Peripherals->SERCOM and select SERCOM2.
 Right click on the "⬦" on SPI and select SPI Driver.
 Accept Dependencies or satisfiers, select "Yes".
 The SERCOM2 configuration is depicted as follows.

 ![SERCOM1 SPI](docs/SERCOM2.png)